-As a teacher for over 8 years and in various schools around the country, my journey was filled with happiness, laughter, fear, nervousness and countless other emotions, often at the same time.
-Students have a unique way of touching your heart, driving you completely insane, and making you proud all at once.
-The first day of the school year can often set the tone for the entire year.
-It can be a stressful day naturally, but when you add a first day curse things can get out of hand.
-I’ve experienced the craziest first days during my career; including no heat over night in -50 degrees, going to the hospital with a concussion, and not making it to work because of a freak storm disaster.
+As a teacher for over 8 years, my journey was filled with countless emotions, often at the same time.
+The first day of the school year can set the tone for the entire year.
+It can be a stressful day, but when you add a first day curse things can get out of hand.
+I’ve experienced the craziest first days during my career.
 They are powerful enough to make you question entering the teaching profession altogether.
-Follow me on my first days of disaster and teaching.
+Follow me on my first days of disaster and teaching in Norway House, Manitoba.

 Norway House, Manitoba – Anyone Up for a Hospital Visit?